namshi/roger/README.md

   github: YOUR_SECRET_TOKEN # General token to be used to authenticate to clone any project (https://github.com/settings/tokens/new)
 notifications: # configs to notify of build failures / successes
   github: '{{ auth.github }}' # config values can reference other values, this will post a comment on an open PR
-  email-ses: # sends an email through amazon SES
+  emailSes: # sends an email through amazon SES
     access-key: 1234
     secret: 5678
     region: eu-west-1